Kinsta vs SiteGround for Small Business 2026: Which Host Actually Wins?

 SiteGround Overview

-SiteGround's been around since 2004 — which, fun fact, makes them older than Twitter — and they built a loyal following by offering reliable hosting at accessible price points.
-They don't just do WordPress; they host e-commerce stores, custom PHP apps, and general websites too.
+SiteGround's been around since 2004 — which makes them older than Twitter, if you're keeping score — and they built a loyal following by offering reliable hosting at accessible prices.
+They don't just do WordPress; they host e-commerce stores, custom PHP apps, and regular websites too.
 Their promotional pricing is aggressively low, which makes them genuinely attractive to bootstrapped small businesses.

 What SiteGround Actually Gets Right

-SiteGround runs on Google Cloud too (they migrated away from their own data centers a few years back), which levels the playing field on infrastructure more than most people realize.
-Their Site Tools interface replaced cPanel and is genuinely user-friendly, especially for beginners who break into a cold sweat when someone mentions "server configuration."
+SiteGround runs on Google Cloud (they migrated away from their own data centers a few years back), which puts them closer to Kinsta's infrastructure than most people realize.
+Their Site Tools replaced cPanel and is genuinely user-friendly, especially for beginners who break into a cold sweat at the mention of "server configuration."

-- SuperCacher — proprietary caching technology with multiple layers (NGINX, Memcached, dynamic)
+- SuperCacher — proprietary caching with multiple layers (NGINX, Memcached, dynamic)

 - SiteGround Security — custom WAF rules, AI-powered anti-bot system, free SSL

-- WordPress auto-updates — managed at the server level
+- WordPress auto-updates — managed at the server level, set it and forget it

-- WooCommerce hosting — pre-configured for e-commerce, which is a genuinely nice touch
+- WooCommerce hosting — pre-configured for e-commerce, which is genuinely nice

 - Email hosting included — something Kinsta doesn't offer at all